Ostorlab/KB/APK_DYNAMIC_SSL_PINNING/description.md

-List of all SSL Pinning methods used in the application.
+List of all TLS Pinning methods used in the application.